 Unfortunately, owners of KAAY in later years allowed the stations famed transmission facilities in Wrightsville, AR to fall into disrepair.
 Copper thieves stole a large amount of transmission line, degrading the stations signal significantly.
 Roof damage allowed water to enter the 50,000 watt transmitter – knocking it off the air.
 Currently, KAAY has reestablished 50000 watt service during the day, but has yet to rebuild the 3 tower directional array, so nighttime service remains under an STA at 1250 watts non directional.

 KAAY is the biggest AM station in Arkansas.
-If Cumulus cared, it would restore it to full capacity.
+If Cumulus cared, it would restore the station to full capacity.
 But the format is “brokered/Christian,” which is tends to be low-cost dial-filler.
 Only one AM station makes the published ratings for Little Rock, and it’s Cumulus’ KARN/920 “The Sports Animal.”
 Not KAAY.
 KARN is also at the bottom of the heap.
 Higher rated are four other Cumulus stations, all FMs.

 So the Company isn’t suffering there.
 Its portfolio of stations does fine, and that’s what matters, right?
 If the market won’t miss WMAL-AM, why bother keeping it?

-[Later…] This story features an offer sheet on the property, and says offers need to be in by March 12.
+[Later again…] This story features an offer sheet on the property, and says offers need to be in by March 12.
 I also found this older story, about Cumulus’ plan to sell the land under KABC’s transmitter.
 I can find no evidence that the land has been sold, or is still on the market.
 KABC also has no construction permits to move to a new location.